openvinotoolkit/openvino/CONTRIBUTING.md

 ### 3. Familiarize yourself with the component you'll be working with

 Choose the component your Good First Issue is related to.
-You can run tests to make sure it is working correctly.
+You can run tests to make sure it works correctly.

 ##### APIs
 - [C API](https://github.com/openvinotoolkit/openvino/tree/master/src/bindings/c)